mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquedeed-1-0-0.md

 ### Terminology

-- The term "BlueToque Deed" Identifier is synonymous with the term "BlueToque Deed" Decentralized Identifier.
+- The term "BlueToqueTools Deed" Identifier is synonymous with the term "BlueToqueTools Deed" Decentralized Identifier.
-- The term "BlueToque Deed" DID Document is synonymous with the term "BlueToque Deed" Decentralized Identifier Document.
+- The term "BlueToqueTools Deed" DID Document is synonymous with the term "BlueToqueTools Deed" Decentralized Identifier Document.
-- The term "BlueToque Deed" DID Method specification is synonymous with the terms "BlueToque Deed" Decentralized Identifier Method specification and Trusted Digital Web "BlueToque Deed" DID Method specification.
+- The term "BlueToqueTools Deed" DID Method specification is synonymous with the terms "BlueToqueTools Deed" Decentralized Identifier Method specification and Trusted Digital Web "BlueToqueTools Deed" DID Method specification.
-- A compliant Trusted Digital Web Runtime Library is a software library that, in part, implements the "BlueToque Deed" DID Document CRUD Abstract Interface in a way that complies with the "BlueToque Deed" DID Method specification.
+- A compliant Trusted Digital Web Runtime Library is a software library that, in part, implements the "BlueToqueTools Deed" DID Document CRUD Abstract Interface in a way that complies with the "BlueToqueTools Deed" DID Method specification.

 ### Conformance